inventree/inventree-docs/docs/start/docker_prod.md

 Using the [InvenTree docker image](./docker.md) streamlines the setup process for an InvenTree production server.

+!!! warning "Static and Media Files"
+    The sample docker-compose configuration shown on this page uses nginx to serve static files and media files.
+If you change this configuration, you will need to ensure that static and media files are served correctly.
+When running with `debug=False`, django *will not serve these files* - see the [django documentation](https://docs.djangoproject.com/en/dev/howto/static-files/).

 ## Docker Compose

 It is strongly recommended that you use a [docker-compose](https://docs.docker.com/compose/) script to manage your InvenTree docker image.